pablisch/music_library_database_app/README.md

 Each album has a link which will navigate to the album's page using :id.
 On this page you can see the album's most basic details.

 ![The album page](images/album.png)

+## Deploying the App

+This app was deployed on Render.
+It was the first app that I ever deployed on Render.
+The app is currently suspended as it is not very impressive and only a simgle free PostgreSQL database is allowed on Render.